-President Kelley signed interim UND policy 2.27, Parking, on August 26.
 While this policy is new, it specifically outlines parking processes and procedures that have been in place for some time.
-During this interim phase the policy will be used to handle parking-related issues; and students, faculty and staff may participate in a campus-wide comment period.
+During its interim phase, the policy will be used to handle parking-related issues; and students, faculty and staff may participate in a campus-wide comment period.
 This process will allow for complete campus feedback and additional policy revision as necessary.
-The campus-wide comment period closed September 30.

 Note: In accordance with North Dakota State Board of Higher Education policy 305.1.4(h) all interim policies are to be presented to President's Cabinet no later than six months after initial approval for review and decision.
-That stated, the interim Parking policy will return to President's Cabinet for review and final action by the President on or before February 26, 2014.
+That stated, the interim Parking policy will return to President's Cabinet for review and an extension of interim approval on January 27.
+Final action on this policy will be taken by the President on or before July 27, 2014.

 Policy Statement: Any motorized vehicle operated on the property of the University of North Dakota is subject to all regulations governing parking at the institution.
 All campus parking may be restricted to vehicles with permits which authorize parking in that area or where the pay-as-you-go fee has been paid.
 Parking enforcement is conducted year-round, 24 hours per day.